University of Virginia secret societies: List of societies

-The following is a list of some of the known secret societies at the University of Virginia.
+The following is a list of some of the known secret societies at the University of Virginia by date of establishment.
 Much of the information has been paraphrased from information compiled by University Guide Service alumni and former University Guide Service historian Charles Irons.
 This list includes societies that are well-attested by reliable sources.
 It excludes some societies, such as the Raven Society, that have public membership and therefore are not secret societies by definition.